“Pretty postage stamps? Oh yes, this sheet of ‘Birds of Prey’ is especially nice,” the helpful postal office worker told me.

 “The hawk is going to get me,” I told him through my tears.

 Alec looked up in his mirror at the kids on his bus, who were snickering by this time, and singled out my oldest and wisest sibling.

 “Shirley, come up here,” he said.
 “Walk Elaine back past the hawk so she can go home.”

 Shirley grabbed my hand and we trotted back down the road in the direction of the hawk.
 She opened the gate and held on tight as we passed the ferocious bird that I continued to watch very carefully.
-When we reached what Shirley considered to be a safe distance beyond it, she whispered something to me.
+I thought it was watching me, too.
+When we reached what Shirley considered a safe distance beyond it, she sent me packing.

 Granny’s trusted remedy: hot tea

 I ran directly to Granny’s house which was perched on a hill not far from our home.
 She listened carefully to my tale of woe while fixing me a cup of tea liberally laced with cream and sugar.
 Then she toasted some bread on her wood cookstove and buttered it.
 The tea and toast certainly helped to settle my nerves.